 • varnish for coatings of finished products.

-All these tools can be purchased in storesgoods for creativity.
-If desired, and a certain amount of ingenuity, special tools can be replaced with improvised tools.
-For example, a rolling pin can be replaced with a small glass bottle or bubble (for very small parts), a stack with a bead at the end - a needle with a bead, and as molds, use biscuit molds or molds cut from plastic bottles.
-And in conclusion, several recipes.
+All these tools can be purchased in stores.goods for creativity.
+If desired and with a certain amount of ingenuity, special tools can be replaced with improvised means.
+For example, a rolling pin can be replaced with a small glass bottle or vial (for very small parts), a stack with a ball on the end - with a knitting needle with a bead, and cookie cutters or molds cut from plastic bottles can be used as molds.
+And finally, a few recipes.

 Recipes of cold porcelain